Q. What makes a species “lost?”

 Most importantly, our top 25 “most wanted” species are flagships for conservation and represent genuine opportunities for conservation action with local partners on the ground (or in the water, as the case may be).

 We really don’t know what to expect.
 So far we’ve successfully rediscovered the Jackson’s Climbing Salamander, Wallace’s Giant Bee and Fernandina Galapagos Tortoise have been rediscovered.
-Some of these species are known only from a single specimen (Wondiwoi Tree Kangaroo, Namdapha Flying Squirrel, Attenborough’s Long-beaked Echidna, Ilin Island Cloudrunner, Velvet Pitcher Plant).
+Some of these species are known only from a single individual (Wondiwoi Tree Kangaroo, Namdapha Flying Squirrel, Attenborough’s Long-beaked Echidna, Ilin Island Cloudrunner, Velvet Pitcher Plant).
 The Bullneck Seahorse has actually never been seen in the wild.
 However, there is unsubstantiated evidence from local communities that some of these species may still be out there.
 And if there’s any one theme for this initiative, it’s hope.
 Hope that maybe, by some chance, these species are still out there.
-Hope that once we rediscover them, we’ll be able to conserve them, along with the species that share their habitats.
+Hope that once we rediscover them, we’ll be able towork with partners to conserve them, along with the species that share their habitats.
 Most conservationists will say that hope is what drives them, against all odds.
 That’s what this initiative is all about.

 Q. What happens if you don’t find one of the top 25 most wanted species during an expedition?